rweigel/phys260/Capacitance/Capacitance.md

 # Cylindrical

-Charge placed on two long cylindrical conducting shells, the cross--section of which is shown.
+Charge is placed on two long cylindrical conducting shells, the cross--section of which is shown.
 Both shells have a thickness of $t$.
 The inner shell has an outer radius of $a$ and a net charge of $-Q$.
 The outer shell has an inner radius of $b$ and a net charge of $+Q$.
 Assume that $Q$ is positive and the cylinders have length $L$.

 <img src="figures/Cylinder_3D.svg">